chan chan

 chan chan best time to visit

-The winter on the Peruvian coast goes from June to August and presents clear and blue skies with fresh weather.
-However, the demand for tourists is high, and you’ll probably share the experience of visiting this wonder with many people.
+The winter on the Peruvian coast lasts from June to August and offers clear blue skies and fresh weather.
+However, the demand for tourists is high, so you’ll probably share the experience of visiting this wonder with many people.
 So, take precautions.

 chan chan how to get

-The ruins visit to become more significant if you know its history.
-Besides the archaeological city doesn’t have information panels.
-Therefore, we recommend you hire a local tour guide (they are located close to the city entrance) for $ 10.
-The guided visit will last 1 hour in a group of 5 integrants maximum.
-If you want, you can stay more time in the mud city after the tour.
+They are close to the city entrance and charge $10 per person.
+The guided visit will last 1 hour for a maximum of 5 participants.
+If you want, you can stay longer in the mud city after the tour.

 What to bring